Drake-Designer/Heat/README.md

 ### Scope

 I have built this website as my first Milestone Project 1 for the Full Stack Web Development course at Code Institute.
-The idea was to create something real and personal, so I have choses to build a site for my band, Heat.
+The idea was to create something real and personal, so I have chosen to build a site for my band, Heat.

 The main goal of this website is to help more people discover our music, check out our upcoming gigs, and get in touch if they want to book a ticket for a gig.
 Whether you're a fan, a curious listener, or someone looking to book a band, this site is the place to find everything about Heat.